vrysev/yumrush/CICD-SETUP.md

 4. Select the branch (usually `main`)
 5. Click "Run workflow"

-This will run the tests first and then deploy if the tests pass.
+This will run all tests in sequence, and if the branch is `main`, it will deploy after all tests pass.

 ## Deployment Monitoring